hanabi/hanabi.github.io/other-conventions/BGA.md

 <br />

-### 3 Bluffs - Added

-* On BGA, cards that are touched to initiate a *Bluff* are typically known to be one-away from being playable.
-(There is also a more complex interpretation that I won't go into.)
-* In my group, we arbitrarily agree that any card used to initiate a *Bluff* can be either a one-away card OR a 3.
-* To be clear, you are allowed to *3 Bluff* with either color or number.
-* This is one of the more arbitrary and tricky conventions that we have, so it will take a few games to get used to.
-* Why do this?
-It allows us to get 2-for-1 clues in situations where you would otherwise have to do a 1-for-1.
-Furthermore, it allows us to mitigate a good percentage of "bottom-deck" losses to 3's.
-(And if you're really interested, you can read [the story of how 3 Bluffs were invented](https://github.com/Zamiell/hanabi-conventions/blob/master/other-conventions/3_Bluffs.md)).

 ### Layered Finesses - Added

-* On BGA, you can't do a *Finesse* that gets a big chain of cards to blind-play one after the other.
+* On BGA, if you are playing into *Finesse* but play an unrelated card, then you interpret the *Finesse* as a *Bluff* instead, and stop playing.
+* In my group, you can only bluff the very next player.
-* In my group, you are allowed to perform a *Finesse* that promises a specific card (as long as you are not sitting immediately before that person).
-Once promised, the player will continue to play cards in their hand from left to right until they find the promised card.
+* This means that if you perform a *Finesse* and the first player who plays into it is not the very next player, then players will continue to play cards in their hand from left to right until they find the promised card.
+* This is called a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.
 * For example, in a 4-player game with Alice, Bob, Cathy, and Donald:
   * Alice clues red to Donald as a *Play Clue* on a red 2.
   * This promises that someone has the red 1.